iTwin/reality-capture/typescript/packages/reality-data-client/README.md

 ## Requirements

 A registered application in the iTwin Platform is needed for using the Reality Data Client.
-Documentation for registering an application can be found [here.](https://developer.bentley.com/tutorials/register-and-modify-application/) Make sure that your application is associated with **Reality Management** and **Visualization** and has `realitydata:read realitydata:modify` scopes enabled.
+Documentation for registering an application can be found [here.](https://developer.bentley.com/tutorials/register-and-modify-application/) Make sure that your application has the `itwin-platform` scope enabled.

 To use the Reality Management API you will need to have an access to an iTwin.
 If you don't have one already, contact one of your Organization Administrators or take some time to go through the following tutorial: Create an [iTwin](https://developer.bentley.com/tutorials/create-and-query-itwins-guide/).